andrzejkowalczyk227/Kaczki_Patterns/README.md

 # Kaczki_Patterns
 design patterns playground

-project has been created as the playground for trying learnt design pattern loosely based on example from "head first desing patterns" book contains following patterns: observer, abstact factory, adapter, singleton, composite
+project has been created as the playground for trying learnt design pattern, loosely based on example from "head first desing patterns" book, project contains following patterns: observer, abstact factory, adapter, singleton, composite

 primary goal was to make usage of classes as unified as possible for client, while still offering additional functionalities in clear and flexible manner